-- 2. When the target magnet is detected, the software version briefly appears on the display, and then one of the following modes appears: - Gate status indicates the operator is in Run Mode.
-Refer to "Run Mode" on page 38. - Alert, fault, and error messages indicates a problem exists with the operator which needs to be resolved before the operator can function properly.
-Refer to "Smart DC Controller Troubleshooting" on page 92.
+- 2. The software version briefly appears on the LCD display and the display settles on one of the following modes: - Gate status indicates the operator is in Run Mode.
+Refer to Run Mode. - Usage class indicates that the Setup Menu, which consists of four sequential displays, needs to be programmed.
+Refer to Configuring the Setup Menu. - Error message indicates a problem exists with the operator which needs to be resolved before the operator can function properly.